Home / Resume / Federal / Veteran Resume

 Professional Summary

-Write 3-4 sentences covering your total years of military service, your branch, the civilian equivalent of your primary role, one or two headline accomplishments, and the type of position you are targeting.
-This section should read like a civilian professional summary, not a military biography.
+Write 3-4 sentences covering your total years of military service, your branch, the civilian equivalent of your primary role, one or two headline KPIs, and the type of position you are targeting.
+This section should read like a civilian operations summary, not a military biography.

 Weak: "Army veteran with 12 years of service.
 Deployed three times.
 Looking for a management position."

-Strong: "Operations Manager with 12 years of Army leadership experience directing logistics and supply chain operations for units of up to 500 personnel.
-Managed a $15 million equipment inventory across three overseas deployments with zero loss or damage.
-Seeking a Supply Chain Manager role in the manufacturing sector."
+Strong: "Operations Manager with 12 years of Army leadership directing logistics and supply chain operations for units of up to 500 personnel.
+Owned a $15 million equipment budget across three deployments with zero loss, and improved staff scheduling to hold 96% readiness.
+Seeking a General and Operations Manager role in the manufacturing sector."

 Professional Experience